Problem

 - Create gMSA and specify Security Group to link the account and computers

-The following commands are used to create the group, add the computer objects as members of the newly created group, then check the group members.
-Alternatively, this can be done via the Active Directory Users and Computers admin tool.
+The following commands create the group, add the computer objects as members of the newly created group, then check the group members.
+Alternatively, use the Active Directory Users and Computers admin tool.

 Creating the gMSA